eecs280staff/eecs280runestone/_sources/03_pointers/main.rst

 |

-When working with pointers and addresses instead of objects themselves, we can say we are working with those objects *indirectly* or using *indirection*.
+A reminder on terminology: when working with pointers and addresses instead of objects themselves, we can say we are working with those objects *indirectly* or using *indirection*.

 - The :code:`&` operator takes the address of an object, adding a layer of indirection to obtain a pointer.
 - The :code:`*` operator peels away a layer of indirection, following a pointer to the object it points to.